 Prosecco vs Champagne, What's the difference?

 Although Champagne and Prosecco are both sparkling white wines, they are made using different processes and with different grapes.
 Champagne is from France, and Prosecco is from Italy.
 While Champagne is made with Chardonnay, Pinot Noir, and Pinot Meunier grapes, Prosecco is made with Prosecco, (or Glera) grapes.
 The method of production to make Champagne is more costly than production methods for Prosecco.
-Which is partly why it is more expensive.
+This is partly why it is more expensive.
 You can use Champagne or any sparkling wine for this bubbly cocktail, but I love the fruity dryness of Prosecco.

 The right Tequila for Margaritas